Piano Practice: Capacity vs Discipline

 She's brilliant, right?

-Another reason to consider capacity?
-In the United States, we live in a culture that encourages us to ignore our capacity and focus on productivity.
+There's also a cultural piece here.
+In the U.S., we live in a culture that encourages us to ignore our capacity and focus on productivity.
 We often get more badges of honor when we we're productive while our capacity is low.
-So listening to yourself and what you're truly up for can be an act of rebellion. -one that I'll always encourage.
+So listening to your limits can feel countercultural, even rebellious.
+It's also one of the most effective ways to build a sustainable relationship with learning.

-As you work to build your new practice routine, consider adding a habit to your piano practice habit that increases your capacity.
-This is called habit stacking.
+As you build or adjust your practice routine, consider adding a habit to your piano practice habit that increases your capacity.
+This is sometimes called habit stacking.
 You could add something like:

 • making a cup of tea before practice that's ready for you when you finish playing